stikjs/stik-core/README.md

 ```

 ###Instantiable Boundaries:
-Instantiable boundaries can be used when you might have dependencies on Stik modules but mostly other boundaries and you need to maintain separate states between your controllers and/or behaviors.
+Instantiable boundaries can be used when you might have dependencies on Stik modules but mostly other boundaries and you need to maintain separate state between your controllers and/or behaviors.

 ```javascript
 stik.boundary({